Moving to Kyoto, Japan

 If you have not spent a lot of time in Kyoto, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Kyoto, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Kyoto for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and offers stability and freedom to customize your living space.
 However, buying a home requires a significant upfront cost, including a down payment, closing costs, and property taxes.
 It also comes with ongoing costs like maintenance, repairs, and homeowners insurance.
 If you're not ready for these financial commitments, renting might be a better option.
 Renting a home in Kyoto offers more flexibility, especially if you're unsure about your long-term plans.
 It's easier to move, and you won't have to worry about the costs of home maintenance and repairs.
 Renting can also be more affordable in the short term, as it doesn't require a large down payment.
 However, renting doesn't build equity, and you may face restrictions on what you can do with the property.
 Rent prices can also increase over time.
 In conclusion, whether you should buy or rent a home in Kyoto depends on your financial situation, how long you plan to stay, and your personal preferences.
-It's important to weigh the pros and cons of each option and consider seeking advice from a financial advisor or real estate professional," explained one expat living in Kyoto, Japan.
+It's important to weigh the pros and cons of each option and consider seeking advice from a financial advisor or real estate professional," said one expat in Kyoto.

 What cultural faux pas should I try to avoid making in Kyoto?